-- One large palette, with our without thumb hole or lid.
-Approximately 15 x 12 inc. It may be made of wood, plastic or the disposable palette paper, but it must be finished in white, or at least be transparent ,so that we can help you tape a white piece of paper on its underside.
-This will speed up your learning of color theory.
+Large palette, with or without thumb hole or lid.
+Approximately 15 x 12 inc. It may be made of wood, plastic or the disposable palette paper.
+If it is finished in white, or transparent taping a white piece of paper on its underside will speed up your learning of color theory.

-- One small jar of linseed oil, refined or regular.
+- Small jar of linseed oil, refined or regular.

 - A small chamois rag